RedSummit1/Personal-Website/README.md

-# hello-world
+# Personal Webpage
-Hello World repository for Git tutorial
-This is an example repository for the Git tutorial

-This repository is built step by step in the tutorial.

-This is another line that I have added from the github client

-Editing another line right here
+**Hello!**

+This is the future location for website, I will be making developments soon so say tuned!